What does OPE do?

 What information will university officials such as deans be provided?

-For Office of Equity and Diversity and OCAP cases involving faculty or staff members, school deans will be provided notice of a formal investigation, parties that involved, any interim measures and findings from investigations.
+For Office for Equity, Equal Opportunity and Title IX and OCAP cases involving faculty or staff members, school deans will be provided notice of a formal investigation, parties that involved, any interim measures and findings from investigations.
 School deans will be provided the same information for Title IX cases where there is a need to know as outlined by law, such as when interim protective measures are implemented or other factors which require school leadership’s awareness or involvement.

 Does USC release findings of investigations?